reinaldo-mlhs/SynthesisLunatic/readme.md

 ### To do:

-- mobile friendly
+- mobile friendly - INQUEUE
 - reset button - DONE
-- achievements
+- achievements - INPROGRESS
-- more combinations
+- more combinations - INPROGRESS